algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 **DOSBox Stability:**

 - **Assumption:** DOSBox provides a stable and consistent emulation environment for MS-DOS compatible systems
-- **Rationale:** the project assumes that DOSBox is a reliable emulator for running the Pac-Man game on modern computers
+- **Rationale:** the project assumes that DOSBox is a reliable emulator for running the Pac-Man® game on modern computers

 **Player Familiarity:**

-- **Assumption:** players are expected to be familiar with basic Pac-Man mechanics
+- **Assumption:** players are expected to be familiar with basic Pac-Man® mechanics
-- **Rationale:** the game design assumes a level of familiarity with classic Pac-Man gameplay, minimizing the need for extensive tutorials
+- **Rationale:** the game design assumes a level of familiarity with classic Pac-Man® gameplay, minimizing the need for extensive tutorials

 **Testing Resources:**